trahoa/Dockerfile/GPU/tensorflow_noroot/README.md

-Tensorflow 1.8.0 with CUDA 9 and OpenCV 3.4.1 (compiled without CUDA support)
+Tensorflow 1.12.0 with CUDA 9 and OpenCV 3.4.4 (compiled without CUDA support)

-In this image, OpenCV 3.4.1 could not be compiled with CUDA 9 because of some conflicts between CUDA-of-tensorflow and OpenCV.
-However, OpenCV 3.4.1 could be installed with `nvidia/cuda:9.0-cudnn7-devel-ubuntu16.04`.
-This needs further investigation.

 ## Usage